 Robbery charges are serious, and demand a serious defense.
 A conviction often carries the risk of years of incarceration.
 Fortunately, there are numerous ways to protect your liberties and defend your rights.
-The Philadelphia criminal defense attorneys at Montoya Coleman Refuse to Lose.
+The Philadelphia criminal defense attorneys at Coleman Defense Refuse to Lose.

 Robbery is governed under 18 Pa.C.S. § 3701.
 Robbery requires that the defendant, while committing a theft, does one of the following:

 - Inflicts serious bodily injury upon another.
 Serious bodily injury is defined as “bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.”
 For example, where the defendant shoots someone.

 - Threatens or intentionally puts someone in fear of immediate serious bodily injury. for example, where the defendant points a gun and threatens to shoot someone.

 - Commits or threatens to commit any felony of the first or second degree.

 - Inflicts or threatens bodily injury upon another ,or intentionally puts them in fear of bodily injury.
 Bodily injury is defined as an “impairment of physical condition or substantial pain.”
 For example, where the defendant punches someone.

 - Physically takes or removes property from the person of another by force however slight.
 For example, when the defendant steals a purse off of someone’s shoulder.